riicess/Swift-TroubleShooting-Guide/README.md

 > [!IMPORTANT]
 > You are likely to encounter key system issues on certain browsers.
 Using Microsoft Edge in an Incognito window often resolves most of these problems.
+> here is a quick [tutorial](https://media.catgirl.dpdns.org/f336730/) of key system but incognito is not used there so keep in mind using it.

 ### Swift website won’t load?
 - Try using the [Warp VPN](#what-vpn-to-use).